This is a sponsored post from Thin Blue Line USA. All work is honest and my own.

 So without further ado!

-A list of Police Week events and experiences:
+A list of National Police Week events and experiences:

 “Tent City” is an area blocked off for police officers and their families to see police related vendors.
 There are literally hundreds of white pop-up tents with various accessories, merchandise and in the city center: a huge beer tent!
 This is more of a social gathering and a great way to find supportive gear!